The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 To create a submission, select the Submission sub-option of the New menu.

-Next, enter the required metadata associated with the submission collection (see image below).
+Next, enter the required metadata associated with the submission (see image below).

 When you are done filling out the form, select the Save button.
 You will then be automatically taken to the metadata submission step.

-After the collection is created, you will automatically be taken to the metadata submission page.
-Alternativey, you can also access the metadata submission page from the submission portal by selecting New
+After the submission is created, you will automatically be taken to the metadata submission page.
+Alternatively, you can also access the metadata submission page from the submission portal by selecting New

 and then New Metadata